 What Mac do I need?

 Thuki is a macOS app, built and tuned for Apple Silicon Macs, where the model runs on the built-in GPU.
-Larger models need more memory; smaller models run on more modest machines.
+Larger models need more memory; smaller models run on more modest machines, and a built-in fit hint tells you which is which.
 Check the GitHub releases page for the builds currently published.

 Is local AI as capable as ChatGPT?

 For everyday tasks like summarizing text, drafting emails, explaining code, and answering quick questions, modern 7-8B open-source models handle the work well.
-The largest frontier cloud models (GPT-4 class and above) still lead on long-context reasoning and complex multi-step tasks.
+The largest frontier cloud models still lead on long-context reasoning and complex multi-step tasks.
 The trade-off is privacy, cost, and latency: local models respond instantly, never bill you, and never see your data.

 Which model is best for coding on a Mac?